Vestibular Rehabilitation

 Still Searching for Answers About Your Dizziness?

-On average, patients with “dizziness” will access 4 to 5 different health care providers before obtaining a diagnosis.
-Some may include:
+On average, patients with “dizziness” will see at least 4 to 5 different health care providers before obtaining a diagnosis.
+These diagnoses may include:

 Benign Paroxysmal Positional Vertigo (BPPV)